-Website owners typically obtain certificates from trusted Certificate Authorities (CA).
-CAs are trusted entities that manage and issue security certificates and public keys that are used for communication in a public network.
+Website owners can obtain certificates from trusted Certificate Authorities (CA).
+CAs are trusted entities that issue and manage security certificates and public keys used for communication in a public network.

-These certificates require the owner to provide verifiability details of organization, such as registered business name, physical address, and other information.
-Organizationally validated certificates are preferred over Domain validated certificates.
+- Organization validated SSL certificates (OV): These certificates require the owner to provide verifiability details of the organization, such as registered business name, physical address, and other information.
+Organization validated certificates are preferred over Domain validated certificates.

-Okta recommends the use of Organizationally Validated certificates or Extended Validation certificates whenever possible.
+Okta recommends using Organization Validated certificates or Extended Validation certificates whenever possible.